 Whether you’re vegan, vegetarian or a Meat Free Monday fan, these tasty vegan BBQ recipes from Katy Beskow are sure to tempt everyone.

 Katy is an author and food writer who started her blog, Little Miss Meat-Free, back in 2013 in a bid to share her recipes and ideas for cooking more creatively without meat and dairy.
-Since then she’s gone on to write three best-selling vegan cookbooks (another one is in progress), and regularly teaches cooking classes and demos at food festivals.
+Since then she’s gone on to write four best-selling vegan cookbooks, and regularly teaches cooking classes and demos at food festivals.

-Light the fire, invite some friends ’round and tuck into these mouth-watering, easy dishes.
+Light the fire and tuck into these mouth-watering, easy dishes.

 The quantities can easily be doubled and you can mix and match what you build and top yours with.
 Napkins are very much needed!

 For the burgers:

 400g can chickpeas, drained and rinsed

 1 handful of fresh flat-leaf parsley with stalks